clj-easy/graal-docs/README.md

 - Patch `clojure.lang.Reflector` on the classpath with the conditional logic swapped out for non-conditional code which works on Java 11 (but not on Java 8).
 The patch can be found [here](resources/Reflector.java).
+- If you require your project to support native image compilation on both Java 8 and Java 11 versions of GraalVM then use the patch found [here](resources/Reflector2.java).
+  This version does not respect any Java 11 module access rules and improper reflection access by your code may fail.
+The file will need to be renamed to `Reflector.java`.

 ## Interfacing with native libraries